jmunixusers/presentations/Vim.md

 ### Getting more advanced
-Something to remember while using Vim, if you want to do some simple changes to text or movement in Vim, theres a good chance that it exists, and you should check online to see what the command is.
+Something to remember while using Vim, if you want to do some simple changes to text or movement in Vim, there's a good chance that it exists, and you should check online to see what the command is.

 I'll also point to [my vimrc](https://github.com/Advill/Dotfiles/blob/master/config/nvim/init.vim) ~~where I have a fairly barebones config that makes the most of default Vim options.~~ I have added quite a bit to my Vim config over the past year.
-However Most things that are not basic Vim functions look more complicated, and should be fairly simple to breeze over.
+However, most things that are not basic Vim functions look more complicated, and should be fairly simple to breeze over.
 Most everything is commented and if you can't figure something out feel free to ask me.